 Making coconut oil in bulk allows you to calibrate how strong it is.
 How much should you eat?
 Start with a small amount first and adjust the serving size up or down as needed.
 It may take as long as an hour or more to feel the full effect so be patient.

 Raw cannabis contains THC-A and CBD-A, neither of which is active.
 The acid forms of THC & CBD must be decarboxylated to make them useable.
-For the maximum THC heat it to 245° F for 45-60 minutes and for CBD 245° F for 60-90 minutes.
+For the maximum THC heat it to 245° F for 60 minutes and for CBD 245° F for 90 minutes.
 Heat the cannabis in a covered glass pyrex casserole pan.
-When properly decarboxylated, the cannabis will be darker, dry, and crumble easily.
-Your kitchen will smell.
+When properly decarboxylated, the cannabis will be darker, drier, and crumble easily.
+Your kitchen will smell so plan ahead.

 Coarsely crumble the decarboxylated cannabis.
 Fill a Mason jar half full with the cannabis and coconut oil.
 Put the lid on the jar and place it in a pan of water, making a water bath.
 Heat the water to just below boiling for 1 hour.
 This prevents the oil from overheating.